Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 ### Content

 All information provided was written by myself.
-All reviews are real reviews that I have received.
-All dates and tour dates links are also genuine, along with the social media links that link to my social media pages.
+All reviews are real reviews that I have received. along with the social media links that link to my social media pages.

 ### Media